-- The course number, title, credits, prerequisites and, if applicable, attributes (breadth, level, grad attribute etc.) must be the same in all crosslisted subjects
+- The course number, title, credits, requisites and, if applicable, attributes (breadth, level, grad attribute etc.) will be the same in all crosslisted subjects.

 If a crosslisted subject is being removed:

 - If one subject is retaining the subject, submit a course change proposal.
 Any partner in the crosslisting can initiate the course course change proposal.

 - If none of the subject owners will retain the course, discontinue the course.
 Any partner in the crosslisting can initiate the course discontinuation proposal.

 The maintenance of cross-listed courses can be time-consuming, complex, and error-prone: cross-listing is not “resource-neutral.”
 Ideally, the use of cross-listing is reserved for courses that are taught within an inter- or multi-disciplinary framework and that appropriately belong in multiple subject listings.
 There may be occasions when cross-listing courses serves the broader goals of departments and programs, and since the responsibility for managing their subject listings rests on these units, they bear responsibility for determining the proper use of crosslisting.

 There is no requirement that a course be cross-listed, even when it meets the criteria for cross-listing.
 The following guidelines are suggested:

 1. Department and program faculty are responsible for determining whether it is appropriate to approve requests to cross-list courses with other subject listings.
 Adding and removing crosslisted subjects is a function of the regular course proposal and governance process.